 The best sewer inspectors for older North Park homes are licensed specialists who provide full-video scoping, written estimates, and quick turnaround.
 You should book one immediately after offer acceptance to detect leaks, roots, or line defects before removing contingencies.

 You are navigating a competitive San Diego market where inventory has risen but still favors sellers, and mortgage rates hover near 6.1 percent.
 That means you have to protect your budget by eliminating avoidable surprises.
-In North Park, South Park, and University Heights, many homes predate modern plumbing standards and often have 1950s to 1960s-era sewer laterals.
 Small hidden issues can balloon into five-figure repairs that derail your closing or your move-in plans.
 You can avoid that by ordering a sewer scope early, pairing it with your general inspection, and using findings to negotiate credits or repairs.
 This applies if you are also weighing Hillcrest or Normal Heights, especially if you prioritize walkability and older architecture.
 You will feel more confident with a clean video, a clear report, and a plan for repairs if needed.

-You should understand what a proper sewer scope includes and how it affects your deal timeline.
-Older North Park properties often have cast iron near the house and vitrified clay toward the street.
-These materials commonly develop scaling, root intrusion, offset joints, and sags.
-Your goal is to document the condition end to end so you know the true cost of ownership.
+You need to understand what a proper sewer scope includes, how much it costs, and exactly how it affects your deal timeline.
+Older North Park properties often have cast iron near the house and vitrified clay toward the street — materials that commonly develop scaling, root intrusion, offset joints, and sags.

-You should also coordinate with your real estate agent San Diego CA to ensure access to cleanouts or to authorize a toilet pull if needed.
+You should also coordinate with your real estate agent in San Diego to ensure access to cleanouts or to authorize a toilet pull if needed.
 Top San Diego real estate agents routinely schedule scopes the same day as the home inspection to keep your timeline tight.

 Consider this well-reviewed shortlist in San Diego: